2,520: Faculty Search Rules

 c.
 The hiring manager is encouraged to engage department faculty/staff and human resources in the sourcing of candidates. d.
 All state funded positions must remain open for a minimum of 4 weeks.

-5. The hiring manager may independently complete the telephone interviews and select candidates for campus interviews, which must include a minimum of two candidates, unless waived by the HR department.
+5. The hiring manager may independently complete the telephone interviews and select candidates for campus interviews, which must include a minimum of two candidates, unless waived by Human Resources.

 6. The campus interview process must include the opportunity for a representative group of peers and/or constituents to meet with the candidates and provide feedback to the hiring manager.